University of Guelph-Humber: Plant Wall

 Guelph-Humber's Plant Wall is a new form of technology that uses a biological system to filter indoor air.
 The tropical plants that thrive on the four-story wall are exposed to nearly a full day of sunlight from the large windows and rooftop skylights.
 The wall has an area of approximately 150 square meters and consists of roughly over 1,000 individual living plants.
 It acts as a bio-filter and purifies the air that circulates around the building.
 Working like a humidifier, the wall warms the air in the winter and cools the building's air during the summer.
 The living wall also reduces the threat of airborne pollutants simply by creating a more esthetically pleasing environment.
 The wall also saves energy by lowering the need to bring new air into the building.

 Academic affiliation

 Guelph-Humber has no degree or college diploma granting power.
 Graduates receive degrees from the University of Guelph and diplomas from Humber Polytechnic.
 Both the university and the college jointly hire academic faculty and staff.
 Guelph-Humber graduates receive alumni benefit cards from the University of Guelph.
-Sometime outside sources describe Guelph-Humber as part of the Guelph; Mcleans in its university ranking called Guelph-Humber's programs "standout programs of the University of Guelph".
+Sometimes outside sources describe Guelph-Humber as part of the University of Guelph; Mcleans in its university ranking called Guelph-Humber's programs "standout programs of the University of Guelph".